Latin America: Art

 From the early twentieth century, the art of Latin America was greatly inspired by the Constructivist Movement.
 The movement rapidly spread from Russia to Europe and then into Latin America.
 Joaquín Torres García and Manuel Rendón have been credited with bringing the Constructivist Movement into Latin America from Europe.

 An important artistic movement generated in Latin America is muralism represented by Diego Rivera, David Alfaro Siqueiros, José Clemente Orozco and Rufino Tamayo in Mexico, Santiago Martinez Delgado and Pedro Nel Gómez in Colombia and Antonio Berni in Argentina.
-Some of the most impressive Muralista works can be found in Mexico, Colombia, New York City, San Francisco, Los Angeles and Philadelphia.
+Some of the most notable Muralista works can be found in Mexico, Colombia, New York City, San Francisco, Los Angeles, and Philadelphia.

-Painter Frida Kahlo, one of the most famous Mexican artists, painted about her own life and the Mexican culture in a style combining Realism, Symbolism and Surrealism.
+Painter Frida Kahlo, one of the most famous Mexican artists, painted about her own life and the Mexican culture in a style combining Realism, Symbolism, and Surrealism.
 Kahlo's work commands the highest selling price of all Latin American paintings.

-The Venezuelan Armando Reverón, whose work begins to be recognized internationally, is one of the most important artists of the 20th century in South America; he is a precursor of Arte Povera and Happening.
+The Venezuelan Armando Reverón, whose works are recognized internationally, is one of the most important artists of the 20th century in South America; he is a precursor of Arte Povera and Happening.
 In the 60s kinetic art emerged in Venezuela.
-Its main representatives are Jesús Soto, Carlos Cruz-Diez, Alejandro Otero and Gego.
+Its main representatives are Jesús Soto, Carlos Cruz-Diez, Alejandro Otero, and Gego.

 Colombian sculptor and painter Fernando Botero has gained regional and international recognition for his works which, on first examination, are noted for their exaggerated proportions and the corpulence of the human and animal figures.

-The Ecuadorian Oswaldo Guayasamín, considered one of the most important and seminal artists in Ecuador and South America.
+The Ecuadorian Oswaldo Guayasamín is considered one of the most important and seminal artists in Ecuador and South America.
 In his life, he made over 13,000 paintings and held more than 180 exhibitions all over the world, including Paris, Barcelona, New York, Buenos Aires, Moscow, Prague, and Rome.
 He brought his unique style of expressionism and cubism to the collection of Ecuador artwork during the Age of Anger which relates to the period of the Cold War when the United States opposed communist presence in South America.
 Social criticism of human and social inequality was central to his artwork.